marybees/node-server-testing-guided/README.md

 - run the server
 - make a request to the endpoint (may or may not include data)
 - inspect the results to see if it is what I expected

+Jest will default to running the code in an environment similar to a web browser.
+For testing node servers, we need to change that option.

+``
+"jest": {
+    "testEnvironment": "node"
+  }
+``